Table of Contents

 - Advantages of PGWP: Allows international students to work in Canada after completing their studies, enhancing career prospects and providing valuable work experience.

-How to Choose the Right DLI
+How To Choose The Right DLI

 Factors to Consider